DC-analysis/dclab/docs/sec_av_notation.rst

 ------------------
 Not all features available in dclab are recorded online during the acquisition of the experimental dataset.
-Some of the features are computed offline by dclab, such as "volume" or "emodulus".
+Some of the features are computed offline by dclab, such as "volume", "emodulus", or scores from imported machine learning models ("ml_score_xxx").
 These ancillary features are computed on-the-fly and are made available seamlessly through the same interface.